gajrajgchouhan/felicity/README.md

 # felicity -- medicine made easy
 ## Overview

 We are building a DApp that allows users to store medical records electronically using blockchain.
-We have used <b>Ethereum</b> and <b>IPFS</b>, which enables storing medical records in a decentralized way, keeping the medical redords secure!
+We have used <b>Ethereum</b> and <b>IPFS</b>, which enables storing medical records in a decentralized way, keeping the medical records secure!

 The user enters an image of the medical record which gets stored in IPFS.
 This returns a hash code which is then stored on the Ethereum blockchain.